-The goal of FCA's discipline procedures is to influence student behavior so they develop self-control and are able to problem-solve difficult and challenging issues.
+The goal of FCA's discipline procedures is to influence student behavior so they develop self-control and can problem-solve difficult and challenging issues.
 Students are expected to respect the God given authority of faculty and staff members in relation to conduct and dress code issues.